jkeuper/jkeuper.github.io/_posts/2020-02-18-oscp-journey.md

   to talk with about PWK really helps
 * When you're able to, do the live course, it's awesome!
 * Book your exam early to get the start time you want
 * Make enough screenshots during your exam!
-Maybe you should have a screen recorder running so you don't miss anything?
+Too bad you are not allowed to use a screen recorder running so you don't miss anything...
 * Write a step by step approach, test it out on a machine.
 If it does not work, find out what misses and update your approach.
 Repeat!
 * Know yourself!
 You must always be alert, when your attention drops,